Information about course credit and number, including grades, registration and attendance is found in the Policies and Procedures section.

 Change of Graduate Program

-Official changes in a student graduate program are to be initiated through GAPE by submitting a Change of Graduate Program Petition.
+Official changes in a student graduate program are to be initiated through GAPE by submitting a Change of Graduate Program Petition to the GAPE office.
 Submission of this request does not guarantee approval, as the new department must review and approve the student as a candidate for their program.The student should be aware of any additional admission requirements by the prospective program.
 The department must follow-up with the student request by approving the Change of Program request and returning its decision to the GAPE office.
 The GAPE office will then update the student’s status to reflect the new program change.

 Change in Classification Status

-Notification of a change from conditionally classified to classified status within the same graduate program before advancement to candidacy is made to the GAPE office by the graduate advisor by means of the Change in Classification in Master’s Program form.
-However, an advisor signature on the candidacy form indicates that the advisor has checked that all conditions have been fulfilled, allowing the conditional status to be lifted and establishing the classified status without the need for the Change in Classification in Master’s Program form.
+Notification of a change from conditionally classified to classified status within the same graduate program before advancement to candidacy is made to the GAPE office by the graduate program coordinator by means of the Change in Classification form.
+However, an graduate program coordinator signature on the candidacy form indicates that the department has checked that all conditions have been fulfilled, allowing the conditional status to be lifted and establishing the classified status without the need for the Change in Classification form.
 Graduate students must be in classified status in the graduate program to advance to candidacy.
 Once a student has advanced to candidacy and progressed to classified status, any conditions discovered still unfulfilled are sacrificed and can no longer be required.